akash-joshi/json-transformer/README.md

 # json-transformer

+Transform JSON live in your browser

 Why this project exists: https://thewriting.dev/testing-json-transformations-in-your-browser/

-Transform JSON live in your browser
+## Technologies Used

+- Monaco Editor
+- React JSON Viewer

+## How it Works

 - Left Panel -> Input JSON Data
 - Middle Panel -> Write your transformation code (your input data is in the `inputData` object)